 - Kleineidam L, Chouraki V, Próchnicki T, van der Lee SJ, Madrid-Márquez L, Wagner-Thelen H, Karaca I, Weinhold L, Wolfsgruber S, Boland A, Martino Adami PV, Lewczuk P, Popp J, Brosseron F, Jansen IE, Hulsman M, Kornhuber J, Peters O, Berr C, Heun R, Frölich L, Tzourio C, Dartigues JF, Hüll M, Espinosa A, Hernández I, de Rojas I, Orellana A, Valero S, Stringa N, van Schoor NM, Huisman M, Scheltens P, Alzheimer’s Disease Neuroimaging Initiative (ADNI), Rüther E, Deleuze JF, Wiltfang J, Tarraga L, Schmid M, Scherer M, Riedel-Heller S, Heneka MT, Amouyel P, Jessen F, Boada M, Maier W, Schneider A, González-Pérez A, van der Flier WM, Wagner M, Lambert JC, Holstege H, Sáez ME, Latz E, Ruiz A, Ramirez A. PLCG2 protective variant p.P522R modulates tau pathology and disease progression in patients with mild cognitive impairment.
 Acta Neuropathol.
 2020 Jun;139(6):1025-1044.
 Epub 2020 Mar 12 PubMed.

-- Neitzel J, Franzmeier N, Rubinski A, Dichgans M, Brendel M, Malik R, Ewers M, Alzheimer's Disease Neuroimaging Initiative (ADNI).
-KL-VS heterozygosity is associated with reduced tau accumulation and lower memory impairment in Alzheimer's disease.
+- Neitzel J, Franzmeier N, Rubinski A, Dichgans M, Brendel M, Alzheimer’s Disease Neuroimaging Initiative (ADNI), Malik R, Ewers M. KL-VS heterozygosity is associated with lower amyloid-dependent tau accumulation and memory impairment in Alzheimer's disease.
 Nat Commun.
 2021 Jun 22;12(1):3825.
 PubMed.